ericfrederich/fancy-pihole/README.md

 ## Differences original

-* The Python server would not start automatically.
-This image's server integrates with the already present [S6 Overlay](https://github.com/just-containers/s6-overlay) that is used to run pihole itself.
+* Python starts automatically.
+It integrates with the already present [S6 Overlay](https://github.com/just-containers/s6-overlay) that is used to run pihole itself.
 This means if the python server process crashes for any reason it'll get restarted.

-* The original had hard coded sites in .sh files; this takes a list of sites as a parameter.
+* API itself accepts a list of sites (original had sites hard coded in .sh files).
 This means you can edit the sites on ifttt or wherever you're making the API calls from.

-* The original script had no security token.
-Since the API needs to be called from over the internet (i.e. from ifttt) it should some some security.
-Run with `-e FANCY_SERVICE_SECRET=xxxx`
+* Utilizes a secret tokan.
+Since the API needs to be called from over the internet (i.e. from ifttt) it should be secured.
+You set the token at Docker run time with `-e FANCY_SERVICE_SECRET=xxxx`.

-* Uses `PUT` instead of `GET`
+* API uses `PUT` instead of `GET`

-## Example
+## Example body

-Make sure you're using `PUT` instead of `GET`.
-The body should look something like this:

 ```json
 {"secret":"the_fancy_service_secret", "sites":["youtube.com", "netflix.com", "hulu.com"]}